 But I wanted it, and so I managed to swing myself a series of unpaid internships: one doing proofreading for a publishing company that produced craft and how-to books, one working the slush-pile at a publishing house that dealt with middle-grade fiction.
 This led to actual, paying work.

-That was more than ten years ago.
+That was more than fifteen years ago.
 I finally figured out how books come into existence, and I’ve helped midwife quite a lot of them over the years.
 The best part, though, is that I’ve finally figured out what editors (should) do:

 - We should be completely honest with you about your manuscript.
 Nobody likes being jerked around.